51Degrees/documentation/src/concepts/terminology.md

 **todo**

+# Native Code @anchor Concepts_Terminology_NativeCode

+Native code refers to code written in C/C++.
+This is done to maximize performance, as many more optimizations can be made in lower level languages, than in high level languages such as C# or Java.

 # Web Request @anchor Concepts_Terminology_WebRequest

 A web request is a message sent from a client device to a server where a web site is hosted.